Isabela (province): Transportation

-Ilagan-Divilacan Road
+Ilagan–Divilacan Road

-The construction of an 82-kilometer route across the Sierra Madre National Park is intended to improve access to the province's three coastal communities.
-The project's authorized budget contract, worth P1.5 billion, will traverse across the foothills of the Northern Sierra Madre mountain ranges, which cover 359,486 hectares.
+The construction of an 82-kilometer route across the Sierra Madre National Park is intended to improve access to the province's three coastal communities - Divilacan, Maconacon, and Palanan.
+The project's authorized budget contract, worth P1.5 billion, will traverse the foothills of the Northern Sierra Madre mountain ranges, which cover 359,486 hectares.
 The idea is to rehabilitate an ancient logging route that was utilized until the 1990s by a defunct logging firm.
 It will begin in Barangay Sindon Bayabo in Ilagan City and end at Barangay Dicatian in Divilacan's seaside town.
 The project is scheduled to conclude in 2021.

-The secluded coastal settlements of Divilacan, Palanan, and Maconacon are frequently accessible only by boat or plane, making them difficult to reach at times of emergencies and calamities.
-There are no highways connecting Ilagan's capital city to the coastal districts, denying locals access to basic commodities and social services such as health care.
+The secluded coastal settlements of Divilacan, Palanan, and Maconacon are frequently accessible only by boat or plane, making these difficult to reach at times of emergencies and calamities.
+There are no reliable road networks connecting Isabela's capital city to the coastal districts, denying locals access to basic commodities and social services such as health care.
 Once completed, the route is projected to bolster coastal economies, citing Divilacan's 119-hectare beach and freshwater areas that have attracted tourists.

 Resolution No. 11 of the Protected Area Management Board (PAMB) reclassifies areas of the Sierra Madre as a special-use zone.
 Additionally, the Agta and Dumagat communities in the vicinity have signed a memorandum of understanding with the provincial administration expressing their support for the road project.
 At least 1,800 Agta and Dumagat have made their homes in park areas.
 However, the road's impact on the protected forest has upset neighbors, who believe the project will harm the region's woods and ecosystems.
 The project has been delayed in recent years due to worries about the road's possible environmental impact.
 The Cagayan Valley Regional Development Council required that the road's proponents conduct a comprehensive analysis of the road's impact on the area's biodiversity.